How to tell if you're dehydrated

 Water on an empty stomach can be absorbed through the intestine and hit the bloodstream in less than five minutes compared to 45-to-120 minutes if you've eaten.

-Remember that drinking water during and after a strenuous surfing session, a long run, exhausting tennis match, or vigorous physical activity will help your body recover from all fluid losses and help you cool off.
+Remember that drinking water during and after a strenuous surfing session, a long run, an exhausting tennis match, or vigorous physical activity will help your body recover from all fluid losses and help you cool off.

 How much water should we drink a day?